 Provide notification to PJM Dispatch Operations at least 20 minutes prior to a change in state of each generating unit.
-This includes any changes to real or reactive power capability or any testing potentially affecting reliable unit operation, e.g. governor, AVR or PSS testing.
+This includes any changes to the output of a self-scheduled resource by more that 50 mw/MW, real or reactive power capability or any testing potentially affecting reliable unit operation, e.g. governor, AVR or PSS testing.